-- scientific knowledge and conceptual understanding through the specific disciplines of Biology, Chemistry and Physics - understanding of the nature, processes and methods of science, through different types of scientific enquiries that help them to answer scientific questions about the world around them - their ability to learn and apply observational, practical, modelling, enquiry and problemsolving skills, both in the laboratory, in the field and in other learning environments - their ability to evaluate claims based on science through critical analysis of the methodology, evidence and conclusions, both qualitatively and quantitatively.
+- scientific knowledge and conceptual understanding through the specific disciplines of Biology, Chemistry and Physics - understanding of the nature, processes and methods of science, through different types of scientific enquiries that help them to answer scientific questions about the world around them - their ability to learn and apply observational, practical, modelling, enquiry and problemsolving skills, both in the laboratory, in the field and in other learning environments

 All students are assessed via 6 written examinations at the end of the two-year course.
-There is no coursework or teacher assessment in the new science GCSE.
+There is no coursework or teacher assessment in the science GCSE.
 The examinations cover knowledge and understanding of both the science content and a series of embedded skills such as mathematics (10-40%) and those relating to knowledge and understanding of practical work (20%).